cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 They both co-founded Docracy,
 "the largest open-source repository of legal documents on the web" in September of 2011, which was later acquired by eversign.

+> At one point they tried to launch a legal-documents startup, but they failed to raise the needed money.

 Larva Labs was founded to create applications for the T-Mobile sidekick phone (remember that one?).

 According to LinkedIn, they wrote over fifty apps including best-selling ones.

 According to LinkedIn, both Matt and John also work in Google's creative lab.

+> In 2011 they coded an app for Google called Androidify, which let people customize the company's green Android mascot into a personal avatar by selecting its skin tone, clothing, and accessories.
+The app was a surprise hit, and for a while fans of Google's operating system used the avatars as their profile pictures on Twitter.

+>  Through that app and others, Watkinson and Hall developed a nostalgic look, rooted in the limited graphics of the computers they grew up with—simple, cartoonish shapes with clean lines and bright colors that seem to belong nowhere more than on a screen.

+(Quotes from [The 10,000 [Pixel Punk] Faces That Launched an Non-Fungible [Art] Token Revolution](https://www.wired.com/story/the-10000-faces-that-launched-an-nft-revolution/),  Wired, November 2021)

 Q: How were the punk images created?